kiselgra/c-mera/README.md

 # C-Mera
-C-Mera is a very simple source-to-source compiler. that utilize Lisp's macro system for meta programming of C-like languages.
+C-Mera is a very simple source-to-source compiler that utilize Lisp's macro system for meta programming of C-like languages.
-One of its main goals is to be easily extensible to other C-like
-	and the different versions based on C-Mera's core illustrate that this is a simple process.
+One of its main goals is to be easily extensible to other C-like languages and the different versions based on C-Mera's core illustrate that this is a simple process.

 The C-Mera system is a very simple compiler as it simply transforms a notation based on S-Expressions (sexp)